-The CCPA's requirements are enhanced and updated in a new law, the California Privacy Rights Act (the CPRA).
+The CCPA's requirements are enhanced, expanded and amended by the California Privacy Rights Act (the CPRA).

-- 1. Who is Affected by the CPRA?
+- 1. Who is Affected by the CCPA (CPRA)?

 - 3.1.
 Sensitive Personal Information